All Episodes

 This is a superb point.

-Uh the the the cost control that comes with free markets always makes sense because it involves people spending and charging what they wish to spend and charge.
+The cost control that comes with free markets always makes sense because it involves people spending and charging what they wish to spend and charge.

 When government is controlling costs, that's when they look at your grandmother and say she might not be worth keeping around much longer.

-If McDonald's can save millions of dollars a year by cutting out a percentage of plastic in their drink cups, I think healthcare can do the same without having to have the government step in and control all of it.
+If McDonald's save millions of dollars a year by cutting out a percentage of plastic in their drink cups, I think healthcare can do the same without having to have the government step in and control all of it.

 Precisely right.